Agoooy/AI-Landing/README.md

 [![My Skills](https://skillicons.dev/icons?i=react,vite,tailwind)](https://skillicons.dev)

-Brainaave is built using React, Vite, and Tailwind CSS to ensure optimal performance and a modern design.
+Brainwave is built using React, Vite, and Tailwind CSS to ensure optimal performance and a modern design.

 ---